rszlj/Transfer-DenseSM-E/README.md

 ### SMAP data
 The SMAP data is available at https://nsidc.org/data/SPL3SMP.
 A pyhton script can be generated automatically for batch download

-Use Extract the SMAP soil moisture.ipynb to extract the soil moisutre over each station.
+Use Extract the Extract_SMAP_9km.ipynb to extract the soil moisutre over each station.

 ### Remote sensing data and Reanalysis weather data from Google Earth Engine (GEE)
 #### Setup